BradySavarie/todo-list/README.md

 <h3>What I Learned</h3>

 Building this todo list helped alot with my understanding of using Webpack to write and bundle modular code.
 I feel alot more confident in my ability to debug a bundled file (which was a big hang up on my last project) and make decisions regarding how to best split my code up into manageable chunks.
-I was able to practice the SOLID principles while designing this app and even came across a few useful topics such as the CRUD and MVC methods of oragnizing code.
+I was able to practice the SOLID principles while designing this app and even came across a few useful topics such as the CRUD and MVC methods of organizing code.
 The concepts of local storage and using external libraries such as date-fns are also demystified now which i'm sure will come in handy for future projects.

 <h3>What I Would Do Differently</h3>